Your BJJ Guide

 • Develop your style, not just copy others

 Whether you’re a hobbyist, competitor, or coach, this lets you take control of your development.
+To get a deeper understanding, read our article: The science behind learning faster through play.

 How to Design a BJJ Positional Game